andimoto/mpsm-upgrade-parts/dual-40mm-fan-nozzlecam/README.md

-# Dual 40mm fan shroud for Monoprice Selet Mini (v2)
+# Dual 40mm fan shroud with Nozzle Cam for Monoprice Selet Mini (v2) No Supports!

 __More fans go brrrrr^2!!!__

 Replacement part for Monoprice Select Mini (V2) to hold two 40mm fans.
 This gives an extra fan for part cooling & hotend cooling.
+Additionally it carries a tube to fit a 8mm usb endoscope as nozzle cam!
+Also a version without nozzle cam is available.

 __With Nozzle Cam__